Lilymaetay/brookesblog/_posts/2020-11-20-the-secrets-in-food-logos.md

 ![](../uploads/download.png)

 Pepsi's logo is actually meant to visualize the earth's magnetic field.

-**SUBWAY**
+This indicates how the consumer's themselves are attracted to buying and drinking Pepsi much like a magnet themselves.